Rodrigo Duterte: Feud with the House and Marcos-Duterte rift

 A rift between the Duterte and Marcos families had begun under House Speaker Martin Romualdez' leadership.
 In the House of Representatives, unconfirmed reports of Deputy House Speaker Gloria-Macapagal Arroyo allegedly attempting to unseat Romualdez as House Speaker circulated.
 Despite Arroyo dismissing the accusations, Arroyo was later demoted by the House from her senior deputy Speaker position.

 Duterte's daughter, Vice President and Education Secretary Sara, subsequently resigned from the Romualdez-led Lakas-CMD and, in a veiled reference to Romualdez, called him a "tambaloslos" (A term that can be interpreted as a joke or as an insult, depending on context).
 In October 2023, Sara requested Congress for the allocation of confidential funds for the office of the vice president (OVP) and the education department which can be used for the Reserve Officers' Training Corps program.
-Her requests came under intense scrutiny by the Senate and also the House, which was dominated by Romualdez' allies.
+Her requests came under intense scrutiny by the Senate and the House, which was dominated by Romualdez's allies.
 Congress ultimately rejected her appeals while swiftly approving the confidential funds of the Office of the President; Sara eventually dropped her requests, reasoning that the move was being "divisive".

 In the aftermath of events, Duterte criticized the House for denying his daughter's confidential funds; alleging a collusion between Romualdez and the left-wing Makabayan bloc, he demanded an audit of the House under Romualdez.
 Duterte's comments offended some House members including Romualdez, prompting the House to issue a loyalty check resolution in support of Romualdez; Duterte's political allies, Gloria Macapagal-Arroyo and Congressman Isidro Ungab, were later expelled by the House from their Deputy House Speaker positions for failing to sign the House resolution.
 Several House members also pledged support for Romualdez, including a majority of members of Duterte's political party, PDP-Laban, who switched parties mostly to the Romualdez-led Lakas-CMD.
 After ACT Teachers Representative France Castro of the Makabayan Bloc pushed to remove the OVP and education department's confidential funds, Duterte urged Sara to reveal the use of such funds, which included the supposed killing of communists such as Castro.
 In response, Castro filed a legal case against Duterte for labeling her as a communist rebel and allegedly threatening her life; Castro's legal case was later denied by the Quezon City Prosecutor's Office due to insufficient evidence.